Inventory Management · Tucson

 Exactly what you get

 Inventory software that traces a single coated optic through its entire life, substrate lot, coating run, operator, cert, and pulls every part affected by a suspect batch in seconds.
-It feeds your ERP software, syncs with your warehouse management system, supports your supply chain software, and reports genealogy and stock health to your business intelligence dashboards.
+It feeds your ERP software, syncs with your warehouse management system, supports your supply chain software, and reports genealogy and stock health to your business intelligence (BI) dashboards.

 How to choose a developer in Tucson